haskellweekly/haskellweekly/data/newsletter/issue-201.markdown

   > One of the biggest goals of this blog has been to show Haskell's utility as a production language.
 Our Practical Haskell course is the culmination of that goal.

 - [Building a Friendly and Safe EDSL with IxState and TypeLits](https://free.cofree.io/2020/02/29/dsl/)
-  > Let’s take a simple EDSL as a running example, and evolve it in a series of steps to make it more user-friendly and safer.
+  > Let's take a simple EDSL as a running example, and evolve it in a series of steps to make it more user-friendly and safer.

 - [Competitive Programming in Haskell: modular arithmetic, part 2](https://byorgey.wordpress.com/2020/03/03/competitive-programming-in-haskell-modular-arithmetic-part-2/) by Brent Yorgey
   > In this post, I consider the problem of solving modular equivalences, building on code from the previous post.